Synagogue: Torah Ark

+Portuguese Sephardic parochet covering a Torah ark, silk and metallic embroidery, c.
+1760–1770, illustrating synagogue liturgical textile traditions.

 The ark in a synagogue is almost always positioned in such a way such that those who face it are facing towards Jerusalem.
 Thus, sanctuary seating plans in the Western world generally face east, while those east of Israel face west.
 Sanctuaries in Israel face towards Jerusalem and in Jerusalem towards the Temple Mount.
 Occasionally, synagogues face other directions for structural reasons; in such cases, some individuals might turn to face Jerusalem when standing for prayers, but the congregation as a whole does not.